shangzhi-hong/RfEmpImp/README.md

 ### Node-based imputation using predicting nodes

-`RfNode.Cond` uses the conditional distribution formed by the prediction nodes, i.e. the weight changes of observations caused by the bootstrapping of random forest are considered, and uses “in-bag” observations only.
-Users can set `method = "rfnode.cond"` in function call to `mice` to use it.
+Users can call function `imp.rfnode.cond()` to use `RfNode.Cond` method, performing imputation using the conditional distribution formed by the prediction nodes.
+The weight changes of observations caused by the bootstrapping of random forest are considered, and only the “in-bag” observations are used as candidates for imputation.
+Also, users can set `method = "rfnode.cond"` in function call to `mice` to use it.

 ### Node-based imputation using proximities

+Users can call function `imp.rfnode.prox()` to use `RfNode.Prox` method, performing imputation using the proximity matrices of random forests.
-`RfNode.Prox` uses the concepts of proximity matrices of random forests, and observations fall under the same predicting nodes are used as candidates for imputation.
-Users can set `method = "rfnode.prox"` in function call to `mice` to use it.
+All the observations fall under the same predicting nodes are used as candidates for imputation, including the out-of-bag ones.
+Also, users can set `method = "rfnode.prox"` in function call to `mice` to use it.

 ### Example: